elcicd/el-CICD-docs/README.md

 * Incremental deployments into production
 * Staggered application release development development patterns

-Features not supported, but on the immediate TODO list:
+Features not supported, but on the immediate investigate/TODO list:

 * GitLab and Bitbucket support
 * Helm support